muhamedamin308/readmate/README.md

 This API is used to:
 - Retrieve book details.
-- Retrieve recent books and provide download link for each book.
+- Retrieve recent books and provide a download link for each book.
 - Search for any book you want and you are looking for.

-For more information on how to interact with the API, refer to the official documentation at [dBooks official website](https://www.dbooks.org/).
+For more information on how to interact with the API, refer to the official website at [dbooks official website](https://www.dbooks.org/).

 ### Remote Database: